-An internship is a form of experiential education that offers the participant an opportunity to work temporarily in a non-profit or for-profit organization.
+An internship is a form of experiential education that offers the participant an opportunity to work temporarily in a nonprofit or for-profit organization.
 It can be paid or unpaid.
-Information on the benefits of internship can be found here.
+Information on the benefits of internships can be found here.

 Can Career Center staff help me find an internship and/or review my application?